jtl-software/connector-documentation/example/connector-class.rst

     You are free to vary your logic, depending on the abilities or requirements of the platform you are addressing.

 The controller method results are then collected and returned to :doc:`jtlconnector </glossary/jtlconnector>`.
-A so-called `Action` object is created with the results and possible errors that might have occurred during method execution.
+A so-called :code:`Action` object is created with the results and possible errors that might have occurred during method execution.